SnickySnacks/AutoSkillchains/README.md

     //asc autows reload -- reloads your autows config

+AutoWS settings:

-AutoWS settings.
-Most settings are currently only available in autows-default.xml.
+Most settings are currently only available by manually editing autows-default.xml.
 Create an autows-job.xml for job specific config, i.e. autows-PUP.xml
+Create an autows-weapontype.xml for weapon type specific config, i.e. autows-GreatSword.xml
+Combine both of the above for flexibility, i.e. autows-WAR-Sword.xml, autows-WAR-Polearm.xml
 Make a subdirectory with your character name for character specific configs, i.e. data\Snicky\autows-PUP.xml

     enabled            -- autows is enabled